 Cell Phone Coverage

-- INK: Up to $600 per claim, limit of 3 claims per year.
+- Chase Ink Preferred: Up to $600 per claim, a limit of 3 claims per year.
 Subject to a $100 deductible per claim.

 Rental Car Coverage

-- INK: One additional year on top of manufacturer’s warranty
+- Ink Business Preferred: One additional year on top of the manufacturer’s warranty

 Foreign Transaction Fees